hexlabsio/kloudformation/docs/reference/conditions.md

 > Info on Conditions from AWS can be found [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/conditions-section-structure.html)

-For example, if you want to only create an instance in the production environment only, do this:
+For example, if you want to create an instance in the production environment only, do this:

 <pre class="kotlin" data-highlight-only>
 val environment = parameter&lt;String&gt;("Environment")